EyeOdin/imagine_board/README.md

 # Purpose

-Imagine Board is a Krita plugin to browse images and creates image boards.
+Imagine Board is a Krita plugin to browse images and creates reference mood boards.

 # Features